An Easy to Understand Overview of Steep Slope Roofing

 California Title 24, Part 6 Building Energy Efficiency Standards were established to reduce California’s energy consumption.
 Cool roofs are important elements of an energy efficient structure, offering significant energy and cost savings.
-The California Energy Commission is updating the standards effective May 1st, 2021, to include new prescriptive cool roof requirements in select zones for low-rise residential steep-slope roofs.
+The California Energy Commission updated the standards effective January 1st, 2023, to revise prescriptive cool roof requirements for all buildings.

-The preferred method for New Build is the Performance Path using California Energy Commission approved software.
+The preferred method for New Build is the Performance Compliance Approach using California Energy Commission approved software.
+This approach provides flexibility for the builder or designer to select any roofing product, including those with lower than minimum Prescriptive values, provided they are “trading” by implementing other more energy efficient building materials or designs for the building.
 The input variables for steep-slope roofing are the following:

 California Building Climate Zone Map